peaceodey/Retail-Sales-Customer-Behaviour-Analysis/README.md

 ```

 **Insight:**
-Groceries is the highest revenue-generating category, indicating that essential daily-consumption products drive the majority of revenue.
+Groceries is the highest-revenue-generating category, indicating that essential daily-use products drive the majority of revenue.

----

 ### 3️⃣ How many orders are completed, cancelled, or pending?